25prabhu10/notes/docs/Concepts/AWS/AWS_ECS.md

 - When launching an ECS Cluster, we have to create our EC2 instances
 - If we need to scale, we need to add EC2 instances
 - So we manage infrastructure...
-- With Fargate, it’s all Serverless!
+- With Fargate, it's all Serverless!
-- We don’t provision EC2 instances
+- We don't provision EC2 instances
 - We just create task definitions, and AWS will run our containers for us
 - To scale, just increase the task number.
 Simple!
 No more EC2 J